Skip to content

 What is the cheapest Cursor alternative?

 Continue.dev with a local Ollama model is effectively free.
-If you prefer a managed product, GitHub Copilot Pro at $10 per month is the cheapest paid Cursor alternative — half the price of Cursor Pro.
-Tabnine Dev at $9 per user per month is a similar tier, and Replit Core at $20 per month bundles hosting, compute and an AI agent into one subscription.
+If you prefer a managed product, GitHub Copilot Pro at $10 per month is the cheapest paid Cursor alternative, half the price of Cursor Pro.
+Tabnine is no longer the budget option it was: it has retired both its free Basic tier and its $9 per user Dev tier, and the entry plan is now Code Assistant Platform at $39 per user per month on an annual subscription.
+Replit Core at $20 per month billed annually, $25 month to month, bundles hosting, compute and an AI agent into one subscription.

 Does GitHub Copilot replace Cursor?

 For many teams it does.
-GitHub Copilot now ships agent mode, multi-file edits, codebase search and Copilot Workspace — the features that originally made Cursor feel different.
+GitHub Copilot now ships agent mode, multi-file edits, codebase search and the Copilot cloud agent, which replaced the retired Copilot Workspace preview, the features that originally made Cursor feel different.
 The trade-offs are interface depth and inline composer feel, where Cursor still has the edge.
 If you live inside GitHub day to day, Copilot replaces Cursor cleanly.
 If you do most of your work in a deeply customised editor, Cursor still wins.

 Which Cursor alternative supports Claude Sonnet 4.5?

-Most premium Cursor alternatives now bundle Claude Sonnet 4.5 through the Anthropic API.
-Windsurf, GitHub Copilot, Continue.dev, Cline, Phind and Claude Code all let you pick Claude Sonnet 4.5 as the default model.
-Claude Code is the most direct experience because it is built by Anthropic and uses Claude Sonnet 4.5 natively in the terminal.
+Most premium Cursor alternatives bundle Claude Sonnet models through the Anthropic API.
+Devin Desktop (the editor formerly called Windsurf), GitHub Copilot, Continue.dev, Cline and Claude Code all let you pick a Claude Sonnet model.
+Two caveats as of August 2026.
+Phind used to be on this list and should not be: it shut down on 16 January 2026.
+And Claude Sonnet 4.5 is now a legacy model rather than the default: Anthropic has since shipped Claude Sonnet 5 and Claude Opus 5, and 4.5 is still selectable, including in GitHub Copilot's picker, but you have to choose it.
+Claude Code is the most direct experience because it is built by Anthropic and runs Claude natively in the terminal.